 Why Financial Planning is Important

-When a business is operating it tends to have money going different places at different times, this is why small business managers have such a hard time, if they do not have a specific layer of management to help create a system to understand the flow of money through a business.
+When a business is operating, it tends to have money going different places at different times.
+Small business managers have such a hard time, if they do not have a specific layer of management to help create a system to understand the flow of money through a business.
 Often times you have payroll taxes due on the 15th of next month, loans due at the end of the current month, and a changing demand of products that makes it hard to pinpoint when you buy another shipment of what as you wait to learn how much; money flows can be planned but may always eventually run into a cost at a unexpected time.

 These are major investments into the operations of the business.
 This could be assets, equipment, land, legal assets, or research.
 Understanding all these investments into one concept of capital, helps decide whether the risk is worth the profit potential of a specific direction for the firm.

 Credit is an increasingly popular way of payment with customers but is a hassle for businesses.
 The reason why you may see a premium on credit card transactions or a discount in cash or debit, is because income made on credit hits the books as accounts receivable, and the firm does not actually see the money till sometime later.
 Also important, is if a company offers line of credit to its customers, the firm has to have accounting procedures set up for recording and accepting payments for credit.